Nadi-System/nadi-book/src/citation.md

       urldate = {2025-05-02}
     }

-# Works using Nadi System
+# Works using NADI System

 Atreya, G., G. Mandavya, and P. Ray.
 2024.
 “Which came first?
 Streamgages or Dams: Diving into the History of Unaltered River Flow Data with a Novel Analytical tool.”
 H51L-0865.